MohabEldemery/Video-Transcription./README.md

 # Video Transcription and SRT Generator

 This project uses OpenAI Whisper, a powerful speech recognition model, to convert video files into text and create .srt subtitle files.
 It works on both CPU and GPU, automatically handling FP16 warnings on CPU, and uses PyTorch for running the model and FFmpeg for processing audio and video.
-There is also an optional feature to summarize transcripts using Hugging Face Transformers (facebook/bart-large-cnn), which can create shorter, easy-to-read versions of the text.
+There is also an optional feature to summarize transcripts using Hugging Face Transformers, which can create shorter, easy-to-read versions of the text.
 The tool is easy to install, requires few dependencies, and is designed to help users quickly turn spoken content from videos into readable text, subtitles, or summaries, making video transcription and subtitle generation simple and efficient.

 ---